yasserkh2/routing/working_befor_data/README.md

    - Tier 1 (Premium): 99% SLA
    - Tier 2 (Standard): 95% SLA
    - Tier 3 (Basic): 90% SLA

+> **Note**: SLA calculation logic has been moved from the optimizer to the data preparation service to improve separation of concerns.

 ## Traffic Distribution